jieunjeong09/Seurat-2/README.md

 ## What we do

-`SpacialTransc_jieun.Rmd` is the markdown file with initial processing of data from 10 X Visium technology, obtained by testing and modifying (sometimes necessary) the main source.
+`SpatialTransc_jieun.Rmd` is the markdown file with initial processing of data from 10 X Visium technology, obtained by testing and modifying (sometimes necessary) the main source.
 For practical use, one
 can add file saving commands for computed files and figures, and skip chunks with unwanted